apex/up/docs/04-configuration.md

 !public/**
 ```

+Note: Files are currently served from AWS Lambda as well, so there is a 6MB restriction on the file size.

 ### Dynamic Apps

 If your project is not strictly static, for example a Node.js web app, you may omit `type` and add static file serving simply by defining `static` as shown below.
 With this setup Up will serve the file if it exists, before passing control to your application.